 Skip to content

-Supportive Housing Standards & Funding Alignment
+Quality Supportive Housing: Standards & Funding Alignment

-Project Purpose: To establish supportive housing standards starting with site-based supportive housing settings financed by Minnesota Housing (and its funding partners), with a future goal to address funding alignment aimed at strengthening the supportive housing infrastructure statewide.
+Purpose: To establish supportive housing standards starting with site-based supportive housing settings financed by Minnesota Housing (and its funding partners), with a future goal to address funding alignment aimed at strengthening the supportive housing infrastructure statewide.

-Phase One: Develop Supportive Housing Standards (2021-2022)
+Phase One: Develop Supportive Housing Standards.
+Goals of this work included:

 1. Define “operating” and “service” activities to establish common vocabulary among funders and stakeholders;